pleb/blog/posts/minimal-nextjs-blog-part4-show-posts-in-category.md

 }
 ```

-Did you notice I've also added an optional param to filter the returned collection by a category?
+Did you notice I added an optional param to filter the returned collection by a category?
 Yes 🎉

-I'll also need a share the logic to get a collection of distinct categories and sorted posts.
+I also need a share the logic to get a collection of distinct categories and sorted posts.
 Which changes my `IndexPage` component from

 ```ts
 const IndexPage = (props: IIndexProps) => {